When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Results and Analysis

-Exact QFT extends the same qualitative picture.
+Figure~\ref{fig:real_scaling} shows scaling behavior for the arithmetic and modular-arithmetic workload families.
+Ripple-carry addition remains stable across the evaluated range: slack ratio stays near~0.357 and mean $\Delta_{\max}$ remains near zero.
+The multiplier also stays in a low-slack regime, but its delivery pressure grows gradually with $n$.
+The carry-lookahead adder behaves differently: its slack ratio and mean $\Delta_{\max}$ both increase with problem size, showing that parallel-prefix arithmetic creates more scheduling freedom but also stronger delivery pressure under a depth-oriented schedule.
+The modular-arithmetic block remains close to the ripple-carry profile because its construction is based on ripple-carry building blocks.

+Exact QFT remains a high-pressure transform workload.
 At $n=8$, QFT shows more than 5\% executable slowdown ($T_{\text{exe}} / T_{\text{static}} > 1.05$) on approximately 20.5\% of the scanned $(C,B)$ settings, but no inversion is observed in that grid.
 At $n=12$ and $n=16$, exact-QFT bounded-delivery scanning is omitted and those instances are included structurally only.

 Figure~\ref{fig:qft_approx} visualizes the exact-versus-approximate QFT comparison at $n=12$.
 The left panel shows binned T-demand behavior around the peak-demand region, while the right panel compares cumulative demand against a representative supply envelope with $C=2$ and $B=8$.
 Aggregate delivery-pressure statistics are computed on the reduced grid with $C \in \{1,2,3\}$ and $B \in \{0,4,8,12\}$.